 Over the last few years, I’ve seen a trend growing on the Internet: people are trying to become Internet-rich.
 These people want to figure out how to make a lot of money, buy fancy things like Lamborghinis and show the whole world how well they are doing by posting pictures of their extravagant life on Facebook.

-And maybe if they create a big enough following they’ll get featured on sites that encourage their materialistic lifestyle like Secret Entourage.
+Perhaps they hope that if they create a big enough following, they’ll get featured on sites that encourage such materialistic lifestyle like Secret Entourage.

-If you want to become Internet rich and blow all your money on useless materialistic objects, there isn’t much I can do for you.
+If you want to become Internet-rich and blow all your money on useless materialistic objects, there isn’t much I can do for you.
 But if you want to become wealthy, here are some strategies you have to follow: